fnproject/docs/fn/develop/func-file.md

 # Func files

-Func files are used to assist the fn-project to help you when creating functions.
+A func file contains metadata that help the fn project when you create a function.

-An example of a func file:
+Example of a func file:

 ```yaml
 schema_version: 20180708